chartjs/chartjs-plugin-annotation/docs/guide/migrationV2.md

  * When [stacked scales](https://www.chartjs.org/docs/latest/axes/cartesian/#common-options-to-all-cartesian-axes) are used, instead of the whole chart area, the designated scale area is used as fallback for `xMin`, `xMax`, `yMin`, `yMax`, `xValue` or `yValue` options.
  * `cornerRadius` option was replaced by `borderRadius` in the box annotation configuration and in the label configuration of line annotation to align with Chart.js options.
  * `xPadding` and `yPadding` options were merged into a single `padding` object in the label configuration of line annotation to align with Chart.js options.
+ * `enabled` option was replaced by `display` in the callout configuration of label annotation, in the label configuration of line and box annotations and in the arrow heads configuration of line annotation to have the same option on all elements.

 ## Events